-Befriending is a supported one-to-one relationship between a volunteer and an older person who has been linked in with ALONE.
-The ALONE Befriending Service provides companionship to older people who are socially isolated through a weekly volunteer visit.
-Where possible, volunteers provide support with practical tasks and basic advocacy.
-The Befriending Service is designed to help alleviate the negative impacts loneliness has on mental and physical health.
+Befriending and Support is a supported one-to-one relationship between a volunteer and an older person who has been linked in with ALONE.
+The ALONE Befriending and Support service provides companionship to older people who are socially isolated through a weekly volunteer visit.
+Volunteers also provide support with basic practical tasks.
+The Befriending and Support service is designed to help alleviate the negative impacts loneliness has on mental and physical health.

 The Role of the Befriending Volunteer:

 • To provide companionship to an older person by visiting them at least once a week.